 Insurance is broadly split into life and non-life company types, primarily structured such as mutuals or stock / proprietary companies.
 Other hybrid structures of insurance exist, such as Lloyd’s syndicates, P&I clubs and takaful insurance.
 Parametric or index insurance is yet another type of insurance and differs from traditional insurance in how the payout is structured.

 Life insurance is similar to investment savings and pensions in that there is always a lump sum payment at some point in time.
-Non-life insurance provides coverage for risks which may cause significant financial loss such as in the event of flooding, fire or a motor accident.
-Insurance for specific risk themes are known as insurance products.
-For example, a goods company may purchase a marine insurance product policy to protect its cargo at sea.
+Non-life insurance provides coverage for risks that may cause significant financial loss such as in the event of flooding, fire or a motor accident.
+Insurance for specific risk themes is known as insurance products.
+For example, a goods company may purchase a marine insurance product to protect its cargo at sea.
 Policies are specific insurance agreements between a customer and insurer based on that customer’s needs.

 The customer buys an insurance policy to off-load a potential expensive financial loss onto the insurer.
 The insured policyholder thus transfers an unknown financial loss amount to the insurer for a defined price.
 This is known as risk transfer and is an element of risk management.

 Furthermore, insurance companies can purchase reinsurance.
 Reinsurance companies take on financial risks that may be too large for the primary insurance company to bear for a predefined price.
 Here, the primary insurance company is the insured, or policyholder and the reinsurance company is the insurer.
 Reinsurance firms can thus further off-load risk by buying their own reinsurance, which is known as retrocession.